Peppermint Chocolate Chip Cookies

 Instructions

-5. Stir in dry ingredients just until combined.
+5. Gradually add dry ingredients to wet ingredients, mixing until just combined.

-6. Fold in chocolate chips and crushed peppermint
+6. Fold in chocolate chips and crushed candy canes.

 Notes